Yezun-hikari/AniWorld-Downloader/README.md

 - **Language Preferences**: Easily switch between German Dub, English Sub, or German Sub to suit your needs.
 - **Aniskip Support**: Automatically skip intros and outros for a smoother viewing experience.
 - **Group Watching with Syncplay**: Host synchronized anime sessions with friends using Syncplay integration.
+- **Web Interface**: Modern web UI for easy anime searching, downloading, and queue management.
+- **Docker Support**: Containerized deployment with Docker and Docker Compose for easy setup.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>